notblank/mets_tables/README.md

 # Metabolic Syndrome Tables:

+- All data sets are in the data directory.
-- Responses.md contains some supplementary statistical analyses.
+- responses/Responses.md contains some supplementary statistical analyses.